 - Studies have shown that people who eat a good breakfast are likely to consume less calories overall during the day.

-- We also know that making a decision in favour of your health (such as having a healthy breakfast) at the start of the day sets you up for making more healthy choices through the rest of the day whereas when we start poorly the risk is that we will carry on that way.
+- We also know that making a decision in favour of your health (such as having a healthy breakfast) at the start of the day sets you up for making more healthy choices through the rest of the day.
+Whereas when we start poorly the risk is that we will carry on that way.
 It becomes a vicious cycle that is hard to break.

 - Those who eat breakfast have been shown to have better cognition and memory for their tasks throughout the day, not to mention a better mood.
 (This has been extensively studied in school children but it applies to adults too).

 - Fuel means energy.
 If you want to feel more energetic you need to give your body the fuel it needs (not just in calories but in vitamins and minerals too).